Face to Face Networking: The Beginning to Long Term Engagement

 - Shampoo, Rinse, Repeat – This isn’t a one shot deal, it’s a continuous process.
 The more comfortable you get with it, the easier it is to meet people and connect.
 You will begin to see results as you engage and continue to become a resource or influencers for them.

-Today, we need to take the long term approach when it comes to networking.
+Today, we need to take a long term approach when it comes to networking.
 It’s a commitment to regularly going out and meeting people, following up through on-line or social networks, learning more about their personal and corporate brand and figuring out how you can stay top in their mind.

 Many small business owners will say, “And when do you expect me to run my business?”
 If growing your business is a priority, then working some form of networking into your marketing plan is important.
 People need to KNOW you, LIKE you and TRUST you before they will TRY or BUY any of your products or services as well as ADVOCATE for what you do.